 The sheer size of the Cadillac XTS means it looks slightly bloated when compared to its rivals from Bavaria.
 But the increased space it allows for, as well as the added presence, shouldn’t put off too many potential buyers.
 In order to adequately fill the massive wheel arches, Cadillac have opted to fit the XTS with 19-inch wheels as standard.
 20-inch wheels are an option.

 The Cadillac XTS is powered by a 300 horsepower 3.6 litre V6 engine.
-This engine features a lightweight design including a composite intake manifold and an integrated head/exhaust manifold design.
+This engine features a composite intake manifold and an integrated head/exhaust manifold design which are intended to reduce unneccessary weight.
 The transmission is a Hydra-Matic 6T70 Six-speed automatic with tap-shift control.
 Power is sent to all four wheels through a smart Haldex all-wheel-drive system, with an electronic limited-slip differential that splits torque between the rear wheels.

 To compliment the all-wheel-drive layout, the XTS is fitted with an advanced suspension system.
 Magnetic Ride Control delivers precise body motion control – evaluating the road surface every millisecond and changing damping in just five milliseconds.
 It replaces conventional mechanical-valve shocks with electronically controlled shocks filled with a magneto-rheological fluid containing tiny iron particles.
 Under the presence of magnetic charge, the iron particles align to provide damping resistance almost instantly.

 StabiliTrak electronic stability control is standard on all XTS models, along with variable-effort steering and Brembo brakes borrowed from Cadillac’s V-Series performance models.